BretStateham/headlesspi/README.md

 ### Using the `wpa_cli`

 1. From the prompt on the pi run:

     ```bash
     sudo wpa_cli
     ```
 1. Inside the `wpi_cli` interactive prompt, first set the country for your device.
 For example, here's how to specify the `us` as the country (don't type the "`>`"):

     ```bash
-    > set country us
+    > set country US
     ```

 1. Next, you can scan for available wifi networks, and view the results:

     ```bash
     > scan